Elder Care Alliance and Holistic Wellness

 Home is a place where you feel secure.
 It’s a place where people care about you.
 It’s a place that enables you to be your best.

 When home is an Elder Care Alliance community, it means great care grounded in our belief in holistic wellness: nurturing the body, mind and spirit.
-We strive to provide services that treat every resident like an individual, focusing on each aspect of his or her unique needs.
+We strive to provide services with a holistic wellness approach that treat every resident like an individual, focusing on each aspect of his or her unique needs.

 Physical wellness includes maintaining a healthy diet, sleeping well and remaining active.
 In our communities, staff members manage medications, help manage chronic health conditions, and strive to keep residents as healthy and mobile as possible.

 Some of our physical wellness services include:

 - Transportation to medical appointments, shopping and more

 - Delicious, nutritious meals in restaurant-style and private dining rooms

 - Onsite beauty salons to keep residents feeling their very best

 - Assistance with daily tasks to empower residents to remain as independent as possible